FrancisBanville/ms_interpreting_probabilities/README.md

 (@Petchey2008SizFor, @Gravel2013InfFooa), phylogeny (@Elmasri2020HieBay,
 @Strydom2022Food), or a combination of niche and neutral processes (@Bartomeus2016ComFra, @Pomeranz2019InfPre) for inference.
-Topological null models, which generate probabilistic networks by preserving chosen characteristics of the binary adjacency matrix while intentionally omitting others (@Bascompte2003NesAss, @Fortuna2006HabLos), serve as other examples of common probabilistic network models.
+Topological null models, which generate networks of probabilistic interactions by preserving chosen characteristics of the adjacency matrix of binary interactions while intentionally omitting others (@Bascompte2003NesAss, @Fortuna2006HabLos), serve as other examples of common probabilistic interaction models.
 Null models can be used to produce underlying distributions of network measures for null hypothesis significance testing.
-Many measures have been developed to describe the structure (@Poisot2016Structure) and diversity (@Ohlmann2019Diversity, @Godsoe2022Species) of probabilistic webs.
+Many measures have been developed to describe the structure (@Poisot2016Structure) and diversity (@Ohlmann2019Diversity,
+@Godsoe2022Species) of probabilistic interaction webs.
 These models and measures support the use of this approach for the study of a wide range of ecological questions, from making better predictions of species distribution (@Cazelles2016Theorya) to forecasting the impact of climate change on ecological webs (@Gilman2010FraCom).

 The lack of clear guidelines on the use of probabilistic interaction data is worrisome, both for data producers and re-users who generate and manipulate